Tornado Egg Omelette

 Why is it called tornado omelette?

-This twisted omelette is called tornado simply because of its looks!
+This twisted omelette is called a tornado simply because of its looks!
 The swirl design looks like a tornado.

 Can I put milk in this omelette?

 Yes, you can put a splash of milk in this omelette to make it creamier.
-However, be careful not to put too much as it can make the eggs too runny and might not hold shape.
+However, be careful not to put too much in as it can make the eggs too runny and might not hold their shape.

 What is the secret to a good omelette?

-This tornado egg omelette is best enjoyed when it is set but the edges are still a bit runny.
+This tornado egg omelette is best enjoyed when it is set, but the edges are still a bit runny.
 To achieve this, cook it on low heat.
 Using a non-stick cooking pan will also be a great help.

 How to store leftover tornado egg omelette?

-Store the leftovers in a clean sealed container.
+Store the leftovers in a clean, sealed container.
 This will keep well in the fridge for up to two days.
 Best to consume immediately.

 How to reheat tornado egg omelette?